qingstor/qingstor-sdk-rfcs/00-test-enhancement.md

 SDK SHOULD implement BDD tests described via [qingstor-sdk-test-scenarios](https://github.com/qingstor/qingstor-sdk-test-scenarios).

+Tests SHOULD be initiated via environment values directly.
+(We will set those values before github action runner started via github.)

 Tests will be running in the same bucket allocated statically.

 Tests SHOULD be executed at every commit and periodically(in order to prevent server side regression).